FelixK15/FelixK15.github.io/_posts/2025-07-31-comment_on_parallelizing_the_physics_solver.md

 ![Jobs are too small](/assets/img/posts/dont_fight_your_os/scaled_first_approach.png)*Jobs seem to be way too small*

 Using the red `batch` bars as reference, each job seems to run for only a handfull of microseconds. **At that point, the cost of the queue access outweighs the actual job cost.** If jobs are working on isolated problems, consider batching multiple tasks per job.
-That way, workers stay busy longer, have to access the job queue less and thus, sleep less often.
+That way, workers stay busy longer, have to access the job queue less frequently and thus, sleep less often.

 This is indirectly acknowledged by the decision to reduce the worker count to 8, which improved frame performance:
 ![Less cores, better performance?!](/assets/img/posts/dont_fight_your_os/core_parking_issue_2.png)*Less cores, better performance?!*